Supperelias2/PowershellScirpt-AutoUpdateHostFile-GenP/README.md

+# IN development branch for menu addition !!!

 # Automation Script for GenP

 This PowerShell script automates the process of updating your `hosts` file to block Adobe licensing validation servers.
 The script performs the following steps: